 Email marketing is one of the most effective content distribution channels.
-Studies say that by 2023, almost half of the world's population will use email.
-Here’s what you should know about the latest email marketing statistics for 2021 ⇣.
+Studies say that by 2024, more than half of the world’s population will use email.
+Here’s what you should know about the latest email marketing statistics for 2024 ⇣.

 Summary of some of the most interesting email marketing statistics, and trends:

 - Nearly 92% of adult Internet users read their emails.